Article I Offices

 A team at a qualifying tournament composed of competitors affiliated with two different institutions shall qualify both competitors.

 If a qualified debater chooses not to compete at the National Championship, a member may replace that debater with an unqualified debater.
-The replacement debater shall not be treated as a qualified debater.
-A member school may, with no restrictions, replace up to one qualified debater with an unqualified debater.
-Should a member school wish to replace any further debaters, they may replace up to one additional debater, so long as that debater has qualified and has applied to the APDA Board, which may then approve these further transfers by vote.
+For any transfer of qualification to occur, the qualified debater themselves must express affirmative approval of the transfer to the Board.
+The replacement debater shall not be treated as a qualified debater for the purposes of competition at the Championship or for any other purpose.
+A member school may, with no justification, replace up to one qualified debater with an unqualified debater.
+Should a member school wish to replace any further debaters, they may replace up to one additional debater, so long as that debater has qualified and has applied to the Board of Trustees, which may then approve these further transfers by the affirmative vote of n-1 of the ex-officio members of the Board of Trustees, where n is the number of Board of Trustees members voting.
 The Board should deem a transfer permissible if the individual who wishes to be replaced cannot attend the National Championship because attending it would put them at significant personal, emotional, or academic risk, and is applying for a transfer within one month of, and at least one day prior to, the first day of Nationals.

 Each member with four or fewer qualified individuals may sponsor at most three unqualified individuals to compete at the Championship.
 Members with five or more qualified individuals may sponsor at most two unqualified individuals each to compete at the Championship.
 Unqualified debaters who are replacing a qualified debater will not count against this limit.

 Each year, APDA shall tabulate and present awards at the Championship for the Speaker of the Year, Team of the Year, and Club of the Year.
-Only individuals and teams eligible to qualify for and compete at the Championship shall be eligible for these awards.
+Only individuals and teams with APDA eligibility shall be eligible for these awards.

 A. Speaker of the Year (“SOTY”).
-The SOTY award shall be determined according to the following procedure: (1) for each APDA-sanctioned and qualifying (as defined in Section 5.09C) tournament of at least 16 teams from at least 5 schools, the first-place speaker shall receive 12 points plus 1 point for every 8 teams that competed at that tournament (up to a maximum of 20 total points for 80 or more teams); (2) a tournament which has only between 8 and 15 teams and/or only 4 different schools competing shall award 8 points to the top speaker; (3) each subsequent speaker shall receive 2.5 points fewer than the speaker who proceeded them, with the awarding of points stopping at zero; (4) for each individual, the points from the six tournaments with the highest totals shall be added together; and (5) the individual with the highest number of points shall receive the SOTY award.
-In the event two or more speakers have tied for the same position, such speakers shall receive the point total of the higher position.
+The SOTY award shall be determined according to the following procedure: (1) for each APDA-sanctioned and qualifying (as defined in Section 5.10) tournament of at least 16 teams from at least 5 schools, the first-place speaker shall receive 12 points plus 1 point for every 8 teams that competed at that tournament (up to a maximum of 20 total points for 80 or more teams); (2) a tournament which has only between 8 and 15 teams and/or only 4 different schools competing shall award 8 points to the top speaker; (3) each subsequent speaker shall receive 2.5 points fewer than the speaker who proceeded them, with the awarding of points stopping at zero; (4) for each individual, the points from the six tournaments with the highest totals shall be added together; and (5) the individual with the highest number of points shall receive the SOTY award.
+In the event two or more speakers have tied for the same position such that the tie would be resolved by a coinflip, such speakers shall receive the point total of the higher position.
 The speaker immediately below the tied speakers shall receive the same points they would receive if there was no tie (e.g. if there is a two-way tie for first place, the third place speaker will get the amount of points corresponding to third place, not second).

 B. Team of the Year (“TOTY”).
-The TOTY award shall be determined according to the following procedure: (1) for each APDA-sanctioned and qualifying (as defined in Section 5.09C) tournament of at least 16 teams from at least five different schools at which a team finished in the top four or eight teams in that APDA year, that team shall receive 12 points for a first-place finish, 8 points for a second-place finish, 3 points for a third-place finish, 3 points for a fourth place finish, and no points for a fifth, sixth, seventh, or eighth place finish; (2) for every additional 8 teams that competed at that tournament (up to a maximum of 20 total points for first and 16 for second for 80 total teams) the first and second place team shall receive 1 extra point; (3) for every additional 8 teams that competed at that tournament (up to a maximum of 9 total points for 80 total teams) the third and fourth place team shall receive .75 extra points; (4) for every additional 8 teams (up to a maximum of 4 total points for 80 teams) the fifth, sixth, seventh, and eighth teams shall receive .5 extra points; (5) a tournament which has only between 8 and 15 teams and/or only four different schools competing shall award 8 points to the first place team and 4 to the second place team; (6) for each APDA-sanctioned and qualifying (as defined in Section 5.09C) tournament of at least 72 teams from at least five different schools at which a team finished in the top sixteen teams, that team shall receive .75 points for a ninth, tenth, eleventh, twelfth, thirteenth, fourteenth, fifteenth, or sixteenth place finished; (7) for every additional 8 teams (up to a maximum of 1.5 total points for 80 teams), the ninth, tenth, eleventh, twelfth, thirteenth, fourteenth, fifteenth, or sixteenth place teams shall receive .75 extra points; (8) for each team, the points from the five tournaments with the highest totals shall be added together; and (9) the team with the highest number of points shall receive the TOTY award.
+The TOTY award shall be determined according to the following procedure: (1) for each APDA-sanctioned and qualifying (as defined in Section 5.10) tournament of at least 16 teams from at least five different schools at which a team finished in the top four or eight teams in that APDA year, that team shall receive 12 points for a first-place finish, 8 points for a second-place finish, 3 points for a third-place finish, 3 points for a fourth place finish, and no points for a fifth, sixth, seventh, or eighth place finish; (2) for every additional 8 teams that competed at that tournament (up to a maximum of 20 total points for first and 16 for second for 80 total teams) the first and second place team shall receive 1 extra point; (3) for every additional 8 teams that competed at that tournament (up to a maximum of 9 total points for 80 total teams) the third and fourth place team shall receive .75 extra points; (4) for every additional 8 teams (up to a maximum of 4 total points for 80 teams) the fifth, sixth, seventh, and eighth teams shall receive .5 extra points; (5) a tournament which has only between 8 and 15 teams and/or only four different schools competing shall award 8 points to the first place team and 4 to the second place team; (6) for each APDA-sanctioned and qualifying (as defined in Section 5.10) tournament of at least 72 teams from at least five different schools at which a team finished in the top sixteen teams, that team shall receive .75 points for a ninth, tenth, eleventh, twelfth, thirteenth, fourteenth, fifteenth, or sixteenth place finished; (7) for every additional 8 teams (up to a maximum of 1.5 total points for 80 teams), the ninth, tenth, eleventh, twelfth, thirteenth, fourteenth, fifteenth, or sixteenth place teams shall receive .75 extra points; (8) Non-breaking break-eligible teams (as reported by the tournament) are entitled to gain the number of points equal to the lowest number of points awarded by the tournament.
+This shall not be construed to allow teams at 3-2 to get points, and is intended to give points to non-breaking 4-1 teams; (9) for each team, the points from the five tournaments with the highest totals shall be added together; and (10) the team with the highest number of points shall receive the TOTY award.

 C. Club of the Year (“COTY”).
 The COTY award shall be determined according to the following procedure: (1) A school shall receive COTY points equal to the sum of all TOTY points earned by individuals from that school that are eligible to receive TOTY points.
 (For example, a team that wins an 80-team tournament earns 20 COTY points for their school from each individual.)
 COTY points will be allotted for finished by partnerships made up of two individuals from different member organizations in the same manner that they would be assigned for TOTY purposes.
 Specifically, half of the points earned would be allocated to each member organization represented by that partnership.
 (2) Individuals may contribute a maximum of 60 COTY points for their school.
-Finally, there will be a bonus of 6 points for each debater who qualifies for the National Championship.
+Finally, there will be a bonus of 6 points for each debater who qualifies for the National Championship, excluding those who have only qualified through 5.11.C.3 – 5.11.C.6.
 (3) The school with the most points shall receive the COTY award.

 D. Exceptions.
 Individuals, teams, and schools shall not receive TOTY, SOTY, or COTY points based on competition at British Parliamentary debate tournaments, regardless of whether such tournaments are APDA-sanctioned, or based on competition at the National Debate Championship or the North American Debate Championship.

 Each year, APDA shall determine and present an award to the debater in their final year of competition with the greatest number of first-place varsity speaker finishes at APDA-sanctioned tournaments throughout the course of that debater’s APDA career.
-Only individuals eligible to qualify for and compete at the National Debate Championship shall be eligible for this award.
-Any person may give notice that they waive future semesters of eligibility for the National Championship and all league awards in order to be eligible for this award, but this waiver is binding and irrevocable and must be made at least 30 days prior to the scheduled start of the National Championship.
+Only individuals with APDA eligibility shall be eligible for this award.
+Any person may give notice that they waive future semesters of APDA eligibility in order to be eligible for this award, but this waiver is binding and irrevocable and must be made at least 30 days prior to the scheduled start of the National Championship.

-Each year, APDA shall determine and present an award to the debater in their final year of competition with the greatest number of finishes in the top ten for the Speaker of the Year, Team of the Year, and Novice of the Year awards during their APDA career.
-Only individuals eligible to qualify for and compete at the National Debate Championship shall be eligible for this award.
-Any person may give notice that they waive future semesters of eligibility for the National Championship and all league awards in order to be eligible for this award, but this waiver is binding and irrevocable and must be made at least 30 days prior to the scheduled start of the National Championship.
+Each year, APDA shall determine and present an award to the debater in their final year of competition with the greatest number of finishes in the top ten for the Speaker of the Year, and Team of the Year, awards during their APDA career.
+Individuals may only count one appearance in the top ten for Team of the Year per year.
+Only individuals with APDA eligibility shall be eligible for this award.
+Any person may give notice that they waive future semesters of APDA eligibility in order to be eligible for this award, but this waiver is binding and irrevocable and must be made at least 30 days prior to the scheduled start of the National Championship.

-D. Eligibility.
-All current and former members of APDA are eligible for a DSA, as are any unaffiliated individuals or groups whose actions merit recognition in particular by APDA.
+- Eligibility.
+All current and former members of APDA are eligible for a DSA, as are any unaffiliated individuals whose actions merit recognition in particular by APDA.

 Individual exceptions to any portion of these bylaws must be voted on by the body and approved by all or all but one of the members voting in order to be valid.